ruebush/clickygame/README.md

 # clickygame

-clicky game built with react, react-router and bootstrap for styling.
+clicky game built with create react app.

 the user must select a different can each time. if the same can is selected a second time, the game is over.